KevinLYT/KevinLYT/README.md

 # 👋 Hi, I'm Kevin Li!
-- 💻 Computer Science & Engineering student at NYU Shanghai
+- 💻 MSCS in NYU Courant in NYC.
-- 🌱 Interested in blockchain, video games
+- 🌱 Interested in blockchain, SWE.
-- 🧠 Currently working on a decentralized messaging app capstone
+- 🧠 Currently looking for an internship in the USA.
-- 🎓 Expected to graduate in May 2025
+- 🎓 Expected to graduate in May 2027.

 ## 🛠 Skills